Kakhai1/Kakhai1-python-api-challenge/README.md

 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.

-All code used in this repo is sourced from the bootcamp, with additional help with documentation via https://apidocs.geoapify.com/docs/places/#about and https://openweathermap.org/current
+All code used in this repo is aided by the bootcamp and its classes, with additional help with documentation via https://apidocs.geoapify.com/docs/places/#about and https://openweathermap.org/current